Now it is more than four months since I launched the updated version of my famous 12- week winter training program.

-Actually, he has been representing the Danish National team as U23 rider, won the team competition in Tour de l’Avenir, 2x gold medal at MTB Junior National Championships etc.
+He represented the Danish National team as a U23 rider, won the team competition in Tour de l’Avenir, 2x gold medal at MTB Junior National Championships, etc.

 Not exactly your “average” person, is he?

-Probably, he’s the rider who have tried most (if not all) of my training programs and strategies.
+Probably, he’s the rider who has tried most (if not all) of my training programs and strategies.

-This winter I decided to let him try the 12-week winter training program as it would work for all other athletes who download this e-book.
-He didn’t have access to any additional coaching options or else.
+This winter, I decided to let him try the 12-week winter training program as it would work for all other athletes who download this e-book.

 And here’s what he says: